Tobias-Artur/obsidian-claude-code/README.md

   <a href="https://www.buymeacoffee.com/rait09" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" width="180" height="50" ></a>
 </p>

-Bring your AI agents directly into Obsidian!
-This plugin lets you chat with Claude Code, Codex, Gemini CLI, and other AI agents right from your vault.
+Bring Claude Code directly into Obsidian!
+This plugin lets you chat with Claude Code right from your vault.
 Your AI assistant is now just a side panel away. ✨

 Built on [Agent Client Protocol (ACP)](https://github.com/zed-industries/agent-client-protocol) by Zed.